A home equity line of credit (HELOC) can be a good deal — if you understand what you’re getting into.

 An interest-only HELOC is a way to borrow money at a favorable interest rate for purposes such as home renovations, debt consolidation, and more.

-“The home equity loan can be a useful tool when it’s used properly,” said Melissa Cohn, an executive mortgage banker at William Raveis Mortgage.
+“The home equity loan can be a useful tool when it’s used properly,” says Melissa Cohn, an executive mortgage banker at William Raveis Mortgage.
 “A home equity loan is good if you have a single-purpose use for it.
 You need to purchase something, pay taxes, etc. As long as you can manage the repayment, it’s a useful tool.”

-With mortgage rates so low, however, many homeowners are instead choosing to access their home equity by refinancing their mortgage, which could generate cash as well as lower the interest on your entire mortgage.
-The number of refinance loans has jumped significantly, which is partly why HELOCs have been harder to qualify for.
+When mortgage rates were at record lows in 2020 and 2021, however, many homeowners are instead choosing to access their home equity by refinancing their mortgage, which could generate cash as well as lower the interest on your entire mortgage.
+Now that mortgage rates have risen back above 5%, that might not make as much sense for borrowers.

 An Interest-only HELOC also isn’t a good substitution for some other types of favorable financing.
 For example, some people use HELOCs to cover the cost of higher education.
 People who are eligible for federal student loans should consider those first, says Leslie Tayne, a debt relief attorney at Tayne Law Group.

 When to Avoid an Interest-Only HELOC